Trade Nation Review

 Charting - Trade From Chart | No |

-Market news and analysis: On Trade Nation’s YouTube channel you’ll find its daily Trading Insights videos, as well as its TRADERCAST series that contains over 130 recordings.
-Trade Nation’s videos are good-quality, and focus on technical and fundamental analysis.
-However, the best brokers have a wider variety of content and produce videos more frequently each day.
+Market news and analysis: On Trade Nation’s YouTube channel you’ll find a growing variety of content, like archived analysis videos such as the Trading Insights and TRADERCAST series that contain over 130 recordings.
+Overall, Trade Nation’s videos are good-quality and focus on technical and fundamental analysis, yet content that focuses on research, daily market news, and analysis is still limited.
+The number of newly uploaded videos that are primarily research-focused has been reduced, and the best brokers in this category feature a wider variety of research content and produce videos more frequently each day.

 ---|---|